Neural Topic Model via Optimal Transport: Introduction

-Specifically, our model leverages an encoder that outputs topic distribution $\vec{z}$ of a document by taking its word count vector as input like a standard NTMs, but we minimise the OT distance between $\vec{x}$ and $\vec{z}$, which are two discrete distributions on the support of words and topics, respectively.
-Notably, the cost function of the OT distance specifies the weights between topics and words, which we define as the distance in an embedding space, where we embed all the topics and words to represent their semantics.
+Specifically, our model leverages an encoder that outputs topic distribution $\vec{z}$ of a document by taking its word count vector as input like standard NTMs, but we minimise the OT distance between $\vec{x}$ and $\vec{z}$, which are two discrete distributions on the support of words and topics, respectively.
+Notably, the cost function of the OT distance specifies the weights between topics and words, which we define as the distance in an embedding space.
+To represent their semantics, all the topics and words are embedded in this space.
 By leveraging the pretrained word embeddings, the cost function is then a function of topic embeddings, which will be learned jointly with the encoder.
 With the advanced properties of OT on modelling geometric structures on spaces of probability distributions, our model is able to achieve a better balance between obtaining good document representation and generating coherent/diverse topics.
 In addition, our model eases the burden of designing complex sampling schemes for the posterior of NTMs.
-More interestingly, our model is a natural way of incorporating pretrained word embeddings, which have been demonstrated to be able to alleviate the issue of insufficient word co-occurrence information in short texts~\citep{zhao2017word,dieng2019topic}.
+More interestingly, our model is a natural way of incorporating pretrained word embeddings, which have been demonstrated to alleviate the issue of insufficient word co-occurrence information in short texts~\citep{zhao2017word,dieng2019topic}.
 With extensive experiments, our model can be shown to enjoy the state-of-the-art performance in terms of both topic quality and document representations for both regular and short texts.